 The total cholesterol level can be measured any time of day.
 It is not necessary to fast (avoid eating for 12 hours) before testing.

-LDL cholesterol — The low density lipoprotein (LDL) cholesterol (sometimes called "bad cholesterol") is a more accurate predictor of coronary disease than total cholesterol.
-Higher LDL cholesterol levels increase your risk of coronary disease.
+LDL cholesterol — The low density lipoprotein (LDL) cholesterol (sometimes called "bad cholesterol") is a more accurate predictor of cardiovascular disease than total cholesterol.
+Higher LDL cholesterol levels increase your risk of cardiovascular disease.

 Most healthcare providers prefer to measure LDL cholesterol after you have not eaten (fasted) for 12 to 14 hours.
 A test to measure LDL in people who have not fasted is also available, although the results may differ slightly.

-Triglycerides — High triglyceride levels are also associated with an increased risk of coronary disease.
+Triglycerides — High triglyceride levels are also associated with an increased risk of cardiovascular disease, although this association is not typically important once other risk factors are taken into account.
 Triglyceride levels are divided as follows:

 Triglycerides should be measured after fasting for 12 to 14 hours.